Students in Inner Mongolia protest Chinese language policy

 “The ethnic minority schools, if they study well the language of communication in the country, it will be of great benefit to them in employment, in learning modern scientific and cultural knowledge and allow them to integrate into society,” he said at a Central Ethnic Work conference in 2014.
 His words were quoted in the most recent policy document.

-But for ethnic Mongolians, the new directive is creating fear that they will lose their mother tongue.
+But for ethnic Mongolians, the new directive is creating fear they will lose their mother tongue.

 In the city of Tongliao, parents decided to take their children home from a boarding school on Monday.
-Many parents only found out about the policy after they had dropped off their children at school, said Nure Zhang, a Tongliao resident.
+Many parents only learned about the policy after they had dropped off their children at school, said Nure Zhang, a Tongliao resident.

 But authorities at one elementary school, backed by police, refused to let parents take back their children, according to Zhang, who attended the protest.